EduProgrammingSimul/Version1_Repo/README.md

 # PWR Controller Optimization & Monitoring Workbench (DTAF v3.0)

+## Description

+This workbench delivers an end-to-end toolkit for designing, optimizing, and validating pressurized water reactor (PWR) turbine governor controllers against realistic grid conditions.
+It unifies high-fidelity simulation models, configurable optimization pipelines, and streamlined reporting so researchers and engineers can iterate on control strategies with confidence.

 ## 1. Project Overview

 This project provides a comprehensive Python-based simulation framework for modeling the interaction between a Pressurized Water Reactor (PWR) nuclear power plant and the electrical grid.
 It focuses on the development, robust optimization, automated validation, and comparative analysis of advanced steam turbine governor control strategies.